pashuniaa/problem54/README.md

 High Card.
 Once again, if both values at the highest index are equal, it descends to the lower index and checks again.

 For every superior Rank or a High Card, the program increases player's PlayerScore counter by 1.
-Then it prints out both player's score.
+Then it prints out both players score.

 TRICKY PARTS: